March 27, 2026

 Detailed maintenance logs, pre-trip and post-trip inspection reports, and annual inspection records can show whether the trucking company was properly maintaining its fleet.
 Missing or incomplete records often indicate negligence.

-Dispatch Records and GPS Data
+Company Dispatch and GPS Records

 Dispatch records can show whether the trucking company was pressuring drivers to meet unrealistic deadlines.
 GPS tracking data can verify the truck’s route, speed, and any unauthorized stops.